 Click here to read the design articles I wrote for The Daily Egg.

 As the Art Director and Chief Editor of LUMS Business Review, I was responsible for the content as well as the look and feel of the prestigious annual academic publication.
 I decided to build the entire issue around Design Thinking, since I wanted to expose Pakistani audiences to the immense synergies between Business and Design.
 In addition to curating the artwork and content for the entire magazine, I also designed and wrote the cover story (you can see images from it above).

 Click here to visit the website I had designed for my work as a freelance designer between 2009 and 2011.

 Babar Suleman is a Fulbright scholar from Pakistan currently residing in New York City.
 He is a director, experience designer and writer.
-His diverse work experience and past credits include design work awarded by Intel and Hyperakt's Re3 StoryHack, design and marketing for Unilever (TONI&GUY, CLEAR), fiction work (praised by the likes of New York Times best selling author Mohsin Hamid), design writing (published by California based The Daily Egg), user experience design for educational non-profit Shaheen (in collaboration with Harvard and MIT alumna), art direction and editorial for the LUMS Business Review and film work that has been screened for audiences in Paris (NUMA) and New York (Parsons).
+His diverse work experience and past credits include a Hearst and NYC Media Lab Fellowship, design work awarded by Intel and Hyperakt's Re3 StoryHack, design and marketing for Unilever (TONI&GUY, CLEAR), fiction work (praised by the likes of New York Times best selling author Mohsin Hamid), design writing (published by California based The Daily Egg), user experience design for educational non-profit Shaheen (in collaboration with Harvard and MIT alumna), art direction and editorial for the LUMS Business Review and film work that has been screened for audiences in Paris (NUMA) and New York (Parsons).
 With passion project Four Broken Hearts, Babar is finally able to combine all of his different interests and skills into a cohesive storytelling experience.
 Babar holds an MFA Design & Technology from Parsons The New School for Design and an MBA from Lahore University of Management Sciences.

 65 Fifth Avenue, New York, NY 10003